Photo of Joe T. Sylve

 Conclusion

-Understanding data streams and their on-disk structures are essential to analyzing APFS.
-This post discussed the default data stream, extended attributes, and file extents.
-Later this week, we will discuss how parsing this information differs in both Sealed and Encrypted volumes.
+Understanding data streams and their on-disk structures is essential to analyzing APFS.
+This post discussed the default data stream, extended attributes, file extents, physical extent records with reference counting, data stream identifiers, and the copy-on-write mechanics that enable efficient file cloning.
+Later in this series, we will discuss how parsing this information differs in both Sealed and Encrypted volumes.

 Find an issue or technical inaccuracy in this post?
 Please file an issue so that it may be corrected.